felixweinberger/barq-client/README.md

 ## Getting Started
 Each of the interfaces (Customer, Staff, and Admin) is a separate React app and expects to connect with the [BarQ Server](https://github.com/felixweinberger/barq-server).

-1. Clone the this repo and the [BarQ server](https://github.com/felixweinberger/barq-server) where you want them
+1. Clone this repo and the [BarQ server](https://github.com/felixweinberger/barq-server) where you want them
 2. Rename the `.env.example` files in `/customer` and `/staff` to `.env` and fill in necessary fields
 3. Run BarQ server with `docker-compose` (check the [BarQ server repository](https://github.com/felixweinberger/barq-server) for further details).
 4. Double check that the BarQ server directory is named `barq-server` (this is to ensure that the front-end finds the correct docker network)